Titian: Early years

 The exact date of Titian's birth is uncertain.
 When he was an old man he claimed in a letter to Philip II of Spain to have been born in 1474, but this seems most unlikely.
 Other writers contemporary to his old age give figures that would equate to birth dates between 1473 and after 1482.
 Although his age at death being 99 was still accepted into the 20th century, most modern scholars believe a birth date between 1488 and 1490 is likeliest.

 He was the son of Gregorio Vecellio and his wife Lucia, of whom little is known.
 The Vecellio family was well established in the area, which was ruled by Venice.
 Titian's grandfather Conte Vecellio was a prominent notary who held a number of offices in the local administration.
 Three of Conte's sons were notaries, not including Gregorio, who was active as a soldier and closely associated with the Venetian Arsenal, but worked mainly as a timber merchant and also managed mines in the mountainous Cadore region for their owners.
+The Vecellio family of Cadore are descended from the Lombard Da Camino family through their common ancestor Vecile da Camino.
+The Da Camino most likely descend from the Collalto family.

 Ludovico Dolce, who knew Titian, says that Titian had four masters, the first being Sebastiano Zuccato, the second Gentile Bellini, then his brother Giovanni Bellini, and last, Giorgione.
 No documentation for these relationships has been found.
 The Zucatti family of artists are best known as mosaicists, but there is no evidence that the painter Sebastiano Zuccato himself was active as a mosaicist, although Joannides says he probably was.

 According to Giorgio Vasari, who also knew Titian and included a not always accurate biography of the artist in his Lives, Titian first studied under Giovanni Bellini.
 Dolce writes that the boy was sent to Venice at age nine, along with his brother Francesco, to live with an uncle and apprentice to Sebastiano Zuccato.
 Leaving Zuccato, Titian briefly transferred to the studio of Gentile Bellini, one of the largest and most productive workshops in Venice.
 Following Gentile's death in 1507 he entered into an apprenticeship with Gentile's younger brother Giovanni, acknowledged by contemporaries as the preeminent Venetian painter of the day.
 As there is no documentation of Titian's work before 1510, there is no way to know which version, Dolce's or Vasari's, is closer to the truth.
 Living in the city, Titian found a group of young men about his own age, among them Giovanni Palma da Serinalta, Lorenzo Lotto, Sebastiano Luciani, and Giorgio da Castelfranco, nicknamed Giorgione.
 Francesco Vecellio, Titian's brother, while more workmanlike in his approach to painting and lacking Titian's talent, was able to achieve some notice in his home town of Cadore and the Bellunese area around it.